QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Linear algebra code

 \subsection{Computing the minimum eigenvalue}

 Finding the solution of a large symmetric eigenvalue problem has been the topic of a substantial body of research, and many methods exist.
 They are typically divided into two categories: direct methods, which find all eigenvalues, and iterative methods, which find some (or all) eigenvalues.
-The reader is referred to \cite[\S8]{golub2013matrix} for a detailed overview of (the origin) of these methods.
+The reader is referred to \cite[\S8]{golub2013matrix} for a detailed overview of (the origin of) these methods.
 In our case, since we only need the minimum eigenvalue of \(Q\), iterative methods seem more promising.
 Of these, the Locally Optimal Block Preconditioned Conjugate Gradient (LOBPCG) method, developed by Knyazev \cite{knyazev2001toward}, demonstrated the best performance regarding robustness and speed of convergence in our tests.
 A dedicated implementation of LO(B)PCG to find only the minimum eigenvalue and its corresponding eigenvector was added in QPALM.
 This method iteratively minimizes the Rayleigh quotient \(\frac{\trans x Qx}{\trans x x}\) in a Krylov subspace spanned by three vectors: the current eigenvector estimate \(x^k\), the current residual \(w^k = Qx^k - \lambda^k x^k\), and a conjugate gradient direction \(p^k\).
-The details (of the implementation in QPALM) can be found in \cref{alg:lobpcg}.
-The computational cost of this algorithm per iteration is essentially a matrix-vector product and solving a 3-by-3 generalized eigenvalue system.
-The latter is performed by the relevant routine in LAPACK \cite{anderson1999lapack}.
-Note that \cref{alg:lobpcg} is very similar to \cite[Algorithm 4.1]{knyazev2001toward}, aside from some scaling.
+The details of the implementation in QPALM can be found in \cref{alg:lobpcg}.
+The computational cost of this algorithm per iteration is essentially a matrix-vector product and solving a 3-by-3 generalized eigenvalue system. \review{The latter is performed in our code by finding the roots of a one-dimensional third-order polynomial and performing a Gaussian elimination of a 3-by-3 system.} Note that \cref{alg:lobpcg} is very similar to \cite[Algorithm 4.1]{knyazev2001toward}, aside from some scaling.